Transylvania University: After the Civil War

-Due to confusion between Kentucky University and its daughter institution, the University of Kentucky, the institution was renamed "Transylvania University" in 1908.
+Due to confusion between Kentucky University and its daughter institution, the University of Kentucky, it was renamed "Transylvania University" in 1908.

 1988 trademark dispute

-In 1988, Transylvania University experienced an infringement on the institution's trademark when Hallmark Cards began selling "Transylvania University" T-shirts.
-The product, developed for the Halloween season, was intended to be a novelty item purporting to be college wear from the fictional Count Dracula's alma mater.
-When contacted by Transylvania University, Hallmark admitted that they were not aware of the Kentucky-based institution and recalled all unsold product immediately.
+In 1988, Transylvania University experienced an infringement on its trademark when Hallmark Cards began selling "Transylvania University" T-shirts.
+The product, developed for Halloween, was intended to be a novelty item purporting to be college wear from the fictional Count Dracula's alma mater.
+When contacted by Transylvania University, Hallmark said it had been unaware of the real university and recalled all unsold products.

 Campus

-The university is located on a 48 acre urban campus about four blocks from the center of the city of Lexington, Kentucky.
+The university is on a 48 acre urban campus about four blocks from the center of the city of Lexington.
 It has 24 buildings, 3 athletic fields, 3 dining areas, and a National Historic Landmark.
-The campus is divided by North Broadway: to the East stand the academic buildings of the university; to the West, most of the residential buildings.
+The campus is divided by North Broadway: to the east stand the academic buildings; to the west, most of the residential buildings.

 Academic campus

-The academic side of campus lies to the East of North Broadway, one of the major streets in Lexington.
-Old Morrison is the main administration building for the university.
-Designed by pioneer Kentucky architect Gideon Shryock and erected in 1833 under the supervision of Henry Clay (then professor of law at Transylvania), Old Morrison is the central image on the city seal of Lexington.
+The academic side of campus lies east of North Broadway, one of the major streets in Lexington.
+Old Morrison is the central administration building.
+Designed by pioneer Kentucky architect Gideon Shryock and erected in 1833 under the supervision of Henry Clay (then professor of law at Transylvania), Old Morrison is the central image on Lexington's city seal.
 It houses the offices of financial aid, accounting, the registrar, the president, the dean, communications, the Center for Academic and Professional Enrichment, and more.
-The building also holds the tomb of Constantine Rafinesque, professor of natural science at the university from 1819 to 1826, and Sauveur Francois Bonfils, who taught at the university from 1842 to 1849 (a native of France, he apparently was forced to flee because of political discord).
-During the Civil War, Old Morrison served as a hospital for Union and Confederate soldiers.
-It was gutted by fire in 1969 but was renovated and reopened in 1971.
-It was designated a National Historic Landmark in 1965, in recognition of the university's status as the oldest west of the Allegheny Mountains.
+The building also holds the tomb of Constantine Rafinesque, professor of natural science at the university from 1819 to 1826, and Sauveur Francois Bonfils, who taught at the university from 1842 to 1849 (a native of France, he was forced to flee because of political discord).
+During the Civil War, Old Morrison was a hospital for Union and Confederate soldiers.
+It was gutted by fire in 1969 but renovated and reopened in 1971.
+It was designated a National Historic Landmark in 1965 in recognition of the university's status as the oldest west of the Allegheny Mountains.

-Beside Old Morrison, the Carpenter Academic Center houses the faculties of English, philosophy, history, political science, foreign languages, and classics, as well as offices for professors.
-The center, formerly known as Haupt Humanities, was renovated during the 2017–2018 academic year; the renovation updated classrooms and faculty offices, added student gathering spaces, and integrated new technologies.
-Carpenter Academic Center was reopened in May 2018.
+Beside Old Morrison, the Carpenter Academic Center houses the faculties of English, philosophy, history, political science, foreign languages, and classics, as well as professors' offices.
+The center, formerly known as Haupt Humanities, was renovated during the 2017–18 academic year; classrooms and faculty offices were updated, student gathering spaces were added, and new technologies were integrated.
+Carpenter Academic Center reopened in May 2018.